liuhongyao99cs/Neuralite/README.md

 Welcome to the streaming control of **Neuralite**, which is a server-driven framework to enable wireless iBCIs.

-## Workflow
+## Workflow Overview
 The high-level workflow is as follows:

 ![Neuralite Workflow Diagram](https://github.com/liuhongyao99cs/Neuralite/blob/main/images/neuralite_workflow.png)

-Neuralite first operates an offline and training stage.
-The server gathers full-resolution iBCI neural signal frames from the headstage (Note: Constrained by the throughput, the frame is not continuous in time, but it can still capture enough spikes for training).
-Then, the server constructs a minimal stream, which uses least throughput but can detect activities from all neurons.
-The headstage first sends this stream to the server.
-Ther server identifies probobly firing neurons and instructs the headstage to send high-resolution signal region of the firing neurons.
-With spike sorting, spikes are extracted and further used in downstream decoders.
+Neuralite operates in two primary stages: **Offline Training** and **Online Streaming**.

+### 1. Offline & Training Stage
+During this initial phase, the server aggregates full-resolution iBCI neural signal frames from the headstage.

+> **Note:** Due to wireless throughput constraints, the frames gathered in this stage are not continuous in time; however, they capture sufficient spike density to train the system effectively.

+### 2. Online Streaming Stage
+Once initialized, the system enters a bandwidth-efficient feedback loop:

+1.  **Stream Construction:** The server constructs a **minimal stream** protocol that minimizes throughput usage while retaining the ability to detect activity from all neurons.
+2.  **Transmission:** The headstage transmits this minimal stream to the server.
+3.  **Targeted Querying:** The server analyzes the stream to identify potentially firing neurons.
+It then instructs the headstage to transmit **high-resolution signal regions** specifically for those active neurons.
+4.  **Processing:** The server receives the requested high-resolution data, performs spike sorting, and forwards the extracted spikes to downstream decoders.